apigee/registry/README.md

-# FLAME Reference Implementation
+# Flame Reference Implementation

-This directory contains a reference implementation of the FLAME (Full Lifecycle API Management) API.
+This directory contains a reference implementation of the Flame (Full Lifecycle API Management) API.

-## The FLAME API
+## The Flame API

-The FLAME API allows teams to upload and share machine-readable descriptions of APIs that are in use and in development.
-These descriptions include API specifications in standard formats for use by tools like linters, browsers, documentation generators, test runners, API proxies, and client and service generators.
-The API itself can be seen as a machine-readable enterprise API catalog that can be used to build online directories, portals, and workflow managers.
+The Flame API allows teams to upload and share machine-readable descriptions of APIs that are in use and in development.
+These descriptions include API specifications in standard formats like OpenAPI and Protocol Buffers.
+These specifications can be used by tools like linters, browsers, documentation generators, test runners, proxies, and API client and server generators.
+The API itself can be seen as a machine-readable enterprise API catalog that can be used to back online directories, portals, and workflow managers.

 The API is formally described by the files in the [proto](proto) directory.